What are we doing to protect and conserve nature?

 Partner to protect

 We look after forests and land.
 That’s why, when it comes to wildlife, we partner with many groups throughout Scotland to protect and conserve.
-Currently we are partners helping species like:
+Currently we are partnering to help species like:

 - Golden eagles